isw-kudos/kudos-docs/docs/boards/index.md

 __Advantages__

-- Can be installed in any existing Kubernetes environment (ie alongside IBM Connections Component Pack)
+- Can be installed in any existing Kubernetes environment (ie alongside HCL Connections Component Pack)
+- Can use the same Component Pack Mongo database
 - Control over your own data and backup strategies
 - Simple to update